dschrempf/circular/README.md

 -   memory usage is constant
--   they are fast, especially when summary statistics need to be computed across the stack
+-   they are fast, especially when summary statistics need to be computed across the stack (use `unsafePush`, if possible)
 -   they can be saved, and restored using JSON format

-When the stack is full, new elements pushed on the stack replace the oldest (deepest) elements on the stack.
+When the stack is full, new, pushed elements replace the oldest (deepest) elements on the stack.
 Complex circular behavior can arise when pushes and pops are mixed.
 QuickCheck and unit tests with HSpec give promising results &#x2014; have a look yourself.

-I use them, for example, as the data type for traces of Markov chains.
+I use circular stacks, for example, as the data type for traces of Markov chains.

 `Circular` is actively developed and functions may be removed, renamed, or changed.
 New ideas are welcome!